 “The all-encompassing, 36-hole Jimmy Clay/Roy Kizer facility south of town offers two styles – Clay’s more traditional parkland look and Kizer’s wide-open golf with wide fairways.
 The complex includes a huge practice facility and practice course,” concluded Tucker.

 Located next to McKinney Falls State Park and within the 78744 area code, the Jimmy Clay/Roy Kizer Golf Complex is surrounded by neighborhoods such as Onion Creek Forest, Onion Creek Plantations, Silverstone, Greenslopes, and Nuckols Crossing.
-Homes in the area currently range from $100K to the upper $200’s, and children attend Del Valle ISD.
+Homes in the area are zoned for Del Valle ISD.

 Grey Rock Golf Club (Southwest)

 “Grey Rock Golf Club is an upscale, semi-private golf course set among heavy oak trees in the Circle C residential development,” explained Tucker.
 “It’s also just 10 miles from the famous Salt Lick in Driftwood, so pack a cooler of beer and grab some of the Hill Country’s best barbeque after 18 holes!”